ex-zee-ex/CHROMATIC_ABERRATION1_the_search_for_sasquatch/README.md

 # CHROMATIC_ABERRATION1_the_search_for_sasquatch
 a helpful 4 band colorizer/solarizer specially optimized for filming bigfoot

-This is currently a bonus image for the Waaave Pool Distro, with some vague plans to develop it further into a larger scale unit.
+This is currently a bonus image for the Waaave Pool raspberry pi Distro, with some vague plans to develop it further into a larger scale unit.
 Check over here

 https://github.com/ex-zee-ex/waaaave_pool